-RISKS OF EXCISION OF SKIN LESION SURGERY
+RISKS OF RHINOPLASTY SURGERY

 Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
 In addition, every procedure has limitations.
 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-The risks include bleeding, infection, damage to organs, nerves, vessels, anesthesia, poor results, need for additional procedures, scarring, asymmetry, death, etc. Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of excising the skin lesion.
+Although the majority of patients do not experience the following complications, you should discuss each of them with your plastic surgeon to make sure you understand the risks, potential complications, and consequences of Rhinoplasty.

 Bleeding- It is possible, though unusual, to experience a bleeding episode during or after surgery.
 Intraoperative blood transfusions may be required.
 Should post-operative bleeding occur, it may require an emergency treatment to drain the accumulated blood or blood transfusion.
-Do not take any aspirin or antiinflammatory medications for ten days before or after surgery, as this may increase the risk of bleeding.
-Nonprescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
+Hypertension (high blood pressure) that is not under good medical control may cause bleeding during or after surgery.
+Accumulations of blood under the skin may delay healing and cause scarring.
+Do not take any aspirin or anti-inflammatory medications for ten days before or after surgery, as this may increase the risk of bleeding.
+Non-prescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
 Hematoma can occur at any time following injury.
-If blood transfusions are necessary to treat blood loss, there is the risk of bloodrelated infections such as hepatitis and HIV (AIDS).
+If blood transfusions are necessary to treat blood loss, there is the risk of blood-related infections such as hepatitis and HIV (AIDS).
 Heparin medications that are used to prevent blood clots in veins can produce bleeding and decreased blood platelets.

-Infection- Infection is unusual after surgery.
+Infection - Infection is unusual after surgery.
 Should an infection occur, additional treatment including antibiotics, hospitalization, or additional surgery may be necessary.

 Scarring- All surgery leaves scars, some more visible than others.
 Although good wound healing after a surgical procedure is expected, abnormal scars may occur within the skin and deeper tissues.
 Scars may be unattractive and of different color than the surrounding skin tone.
 Scar appearance may also vary within the same scar.
-Scars may be asymmetrical (appear different on the right and left side of the body).
+Scars may be asymmetrical.
 There is the possibility of visible marks in the skin from sutures.
 In some cases scars may require surgical revision or treatment.